This post was originally published on A Globe Well Travelled in 2019. The content has been revised and updated with fresh information.

 - First, the layout.
 The show changes slightly every year, but it’s generally centered around the Sydney Harbour Bridge.
 There are also a handful of barges placed throughout the harbour that pump out fireworks, so anyone standing on the waterfront near the city can get in on the action.

 - Second, the timing.
-There are actually two fireworks displays: one at 9PM (which is mostly for the sake of families with young kids) and the main gig at 12PM.
+There are actually two fireworks displays: one at 9PM (which is mostly for the sake of families with young kids) and the main gig at 12AM.
 The earlier show is not as huge as the midnight one, but it’s still pretty good.
 Best to watch both if you can manage it!
-The midnight show is an absolute must, so try not to get too drunk before then so that you can properly appreciate it.
+The midnight show is an absolute must.

 I’m going to list out all the main options for seeing the fireworks.
-These vary in price greatly so prepare to be shocked by how expensive some of the options are!
-The NYE fireworks display in Sydney is incredibly popular, so the more you pay, the better views you will get.
+These vary in price greatly so prepare to be shocked by how expensive some of them are!
+The NYE fireworks display in Sydney is incredibly popular, so you’ll often pay more for better views.
 I’ll also list a few free/cheap options for those of you who don’t want to bankrupt yourselves on this event!

 Option 1: Do a boat cruise

-There are thousands of parties, events, and festivals that you can join every December 31, but if you want prime views of the fireworks, a boat cruise is probably going to be your best shot.
+There are thousands of parties, events, and festivals that you can join every December 31, but if you want prime views of the fireworks, a boat cruise might be your best shot.
 It’s one of the most expensive options, but if you’ll only be spending NYE in Sydney once in your life, then it’s probably worth splashing out on.

 There are loads of companies that offer boat cruises on the harbour on NYE.
 You can get a cruise for just one of the fireworks shows, or for both.
 The boat cruises will usually include a drink (or sometimes an open bar) and food or snacks.
 They’ll sail around the harbour and then set up in a good viewing position before the fireworks begin.

-Option 2: Attend the concert at Sydney Opera House
+Option 2: Attend an event at Sydney Opera House

 Option 3: Find a venue with a view